pluralsh/documentation/pages/getting-started/advanced-config/sandboxing.md

 To simplify permission management, you can also configure specific emails to automatically be made admins via another env var: `CONSOLE_ADMIN_EMAILS`.
 It should be a comma seperated list, and on login we'll provision that user to be an admin w/in your Plural console instance.
 We'd recommend only setting this for a small set of users, then using group bindings for permissions from then on

+## Fallback To Password Auth

+The best practice for configuring auth in an enterprise environment is to use OIDC-based SSO described above.
+Sometimes in POC usecases, or similar scenarios, it's easier to use standard username/password auth.
+This can be done by disabling oidc entirely, which requires two things:

+1. Don't set the `OIDC_CLIENT_ID` env var
+2. ensure `secrets.plural_client_id` is also not in the helm values or is empty (this is what handles using the "log in with plural" experience that is our default).

+You usually should only need this if SSO access is logistically hard + you have an egress proxy that prevents usage of "Login With Plural".

 ## Sandboxed Compatibility Tables

 We also bundle the compatibility and deprecation data in our docker images, and you can disable live polling github by setting the env var: